hengruizhang98/mvgrl/README.md

 --dataname         str     The graph dataset name.
 Default is 'MUTAG'.
 --gpu              int     GPU index.
 Default is -1, using cpu.
 --epochs           int     Number of training periods.
 Default is 200.
---batch_size       int     Size of a training batch.
-Default is 64.
 --patience         int     Early stopping steps.
 Default is 20.
 --lr               float   Learning rate.
 Default is 0.001.
 --wd               float   Weight decay.
 Default is 0.0.
+--batch_size       int     Size of a training batch.
+Default is 64.
+--n_layers         int     Number of GNN layers.
+Default is 4.
---hid_dim          float   Embedding dimension.
+--hid_dim          int     Embedding dimension.
 Default is 32.
---n_layers         int     Number of GNN layers.
-Default is 4
 ```

 ##### 	Node Classification: